TechEdDan2/RecipePageFM/README.md

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**

 ### What I learned
+I learned how to use CSS Grid to create a responsive layout.
+I also learned how to use CSS custom properties to manage colors and fonts more efficiently.
+Additionally, I improved my skills in using semantic HTML5 elements to structure the content of the page.

 ## Author